 I like to keep the temperatures nice and low for an extended time.
 In addition to decarbing, the secondary goal of the oven is to purge as much water as possible from your material.

-There is no need to grind your material into a powder, that will just make filtering 1000 times harder.
-Simply break up your buds a bit by hand.
+There is no need to grind your material into a powder, that just makes filtering 1000 times harder.
+Simply break up your buds on your rolling tray (like this sweet custom rolling tray from myrollingtray.com) a bit by hand until they are pea sized.
 If using shake or trim, just use it as is.
 Place the cannabis into a clean dry mason jar and put it into the freezer along with the alcohol you will be using until they both reach zero degrees (overnight will be sufficient).

 The freezing process will help to tie up any additional water as ice which can be filtered off.

-Once the correct temperature has been achieved, working quickly pour alcohol into the jar of cannabis until covered by an inch or so.
+Once the correct temperature has been achieved, its time to start the QWET.
+Working quickly, pour alcohol into the jar of cannabis until covered by an inch or so.
 Screw on the lid and gently swirl for a few seconds.
 Place both back into the freezer immediately.
 For the next 3 minutes, gently swirl the jar of cannabis once a minute, keeping in the freezer until complete.